eotssa/eotssa.github.io/source/_posts/Refresher_CPP.md

 Member functions are always declared `private` or `protected`.
 Protected members are commonly used for `utility functions`, which may be useful for derived classes.

-# Inheritance Summary
+## Inheritance Summary

-- The amount of access, and levels of modification are controlled by specifiying `public`, `protected`, or `private` in the derived class header.
+- The amount of access, and levels of modification are controlled by specifying `public`, `protected`, or `private` in the derived class header.
   - **Public inhertiance** of a `derived class` preserves the access classes of the `base class`.
     - E.g.,
       - private remains private.